 Flying time with respect to Throttle

 Flight time was tested across different throttle levels to assess battery endurance and power consumption (Park, 2025).
 The results show an inverse relationship between throttle percentage and flight duration.
-At 30% throttle, the drone achieved a maximum flight time of 26 minutes, while at 70% throttle the duration decreased to 8 minutes.
+At 30% throttle, the drone achieved a maximum flight time of 26 min, while at 70% throttle the duration decreased to 8 min.
 This significant reduction is attributed to increased motor power consumption at higher throttle settings.
 These findings highlight that the drone operates most efficiently under moderate power loads, and heavy payload operations will require careful battery management to ensure adequate mission duration (Zhao et al., 2025).
 Table-8 is experimental values for flying time(min) with respect to throttle (%) of the test with different throttle different flight time.

 Table-8: Flying time Vs Throttle